nh-server/switch-guide/docs/faq.md

     On every boot the Switch firmware checks how many e-fuses have been burned and how many e-fuses the Switch expects to be burned.
 Major updates to the Switch, or updates in which a large vulnerability has been patched, irreversibly burn one of the Switch's 32 "e-fuses".
 If the Switch ever detects that more e-fuses have been burned than expected (meaning a downgrade happened), it will refuse to boot.
 Replacing e-fuses is not an option.

     A method to update without burning e-fuses exists, but, like downgrading, it forces you to use AutoRCM and sending the exploit via USB every time, as booting into the stock firmware even once would instantly burn the e-fuse.
 Note that other anti-downgrade mechanisms exist, making it for example impossible to boot game carts on a firmware below 4.1 if the Switch has ever launched a game on firmware 4.1+.
 This can only be worked around by completely disabling the game cart slot while on 4.1 or greater, which is similarly impractical for most users.
+    You can check fuse information [here](https://switchbrew.org/wiki/Fuses) (scroll down to the "Anti-Downgrade" section of the article)

 ### Is it safe to use homebrew?